-You could also use Google or Yahoo! to find a handful of retirement calculators and run your numbers.
+Use an Internet search engine to find a handful of retirement calculators and run your numbers.
 And financial software such as Intuit's Quicken and Microsoft's Money feature retirement calculators.

-But whatever you do, do something.
+Whatever you do, do something.
 You don't want to follow the "retirement-will-just-magically happen" crowd over a cliff.

 This article was originally published on May 23, 2006.
 It has been updated.